vitormendes140597/jobsity-data-engineer-challenge/README.md

 <img src="images/eventgrid.png" alt="drawing"/>

 This architecture relies on Azure Event Grid to start on demand ETL process.
-Every time a file is written in a specific folder in Azure Blob Storage or ADLS, a event will be trigger.
+Every time a file is written in a specific folder in Azure Blob Storage or ADLS, an event will be trigger.

 This event must have a ```event handler```, who is responsible for handle this event.